International Foundation Programme - Business and Law

 The disciplines of mathematics and statistics offer a wide range of powerful tools, which are indispensable to the study of economics, accounting, and finance.
 While studying on this module you will be introduced to the parts of mathematics and statistics which are most prominently featured in key models and formulae.

 You will learn the meaning behind mathematical derivations of some of these formulae, revealing their origin and meaning.
 Equally, we will cover basic descriptive statistics which is the first step in the analysis of ever-increasing data sets.
-Through this, you will advance your awareness and understanding of the mathematical and statistical underpinnings behind the financial and economic theories that you will study on the corresponding programs.

 Enquire now

-The course information displayed on this page is correct for the academic year 2022/23.
+The course information displayed on this page is correct for the academic year 2023/24.
 We aim to run the course as advertised however, changes may be necessary due to updates to the curriculum (due to academic or industry developments), student demand or UK compliance reasons.

 Tuition fee 2023/24